Italy vs. Greece Golden Visa: Which Option is best for you in 2026?

 Both Italy and Greece offer relatively fast residency-by-investment timelines, typically starting at around 12 months.
 Greece can sometimes take around 9 to 12 months.
 On the other hand, follows a more structured but paperwork-heavy process, taking around 3–6 months due to the pre-approval (Nulla Osta) stage.

 Yes, both Italy and Greece provide a route to citizenship through their Golden Visa programs, but it is not immediate.
-These visas first grant residency, which can lead to citizenship after meeting long-term residence requirements of around 7 years in Greece and 10 years in Italy, along with language skills and integration criteria
+These visas first grant residency, which can lead to citizenship after meeting long-term residence requirements of seven years in Greece and ten years in Italy, along with language skills and integration criteria.

-With a Golden Visa in Greece or Italy, traditional salaried employment is generally restricted.
-Greece limits holders to business ownership and investment activities, while Italy is more flexible and allows employment once the investor visa conditions are met.
-Both programs still offer residency rights, visa-free travel across the Schengen Area, and the ability to include family members.
+With a Golden Visa in Greece traditional salaried employment is generally restricted.
+Greece limits holders to business ownership and investment activities, while Italy is more flexible and allows employment, and all professional activities, once the investor visa conditions are met.
+Both programs offer residency rights, visa-free travel across the Schengen Area, and the ability to include family members.

 Both Italy and Greece give Golden Visa holders access to public healthcare.
 Italy’s Servizio Sanitario Nazionale is generally seen as more comprehensive, while Greece’s system often relies more on private insurance for faster or more efficient care.
 That said, both countries provide residents with broad coverage, including pre-existing conditions, and relatively low out-of-pocket costs.